Appeal Court clears way for extradition of Muslim cleric el-Faisal

 CONTROVERSIAL Muslim cleric Sheikh Abdullah el-Faisal is to be extradited to the United States to face terrorism-related charges in a matter of days.

-Government sources yesterday told the Jamaica Observer that Minister of National Security Dr Horace Chang is to sign the “extradition warrant” after el-Faisal exhausted his legal battle to avoid extradition on Monday.
+Government sources yesterday told the Jamaica Observer that Justice Minister Delroy Chuck is to sign the “extradition warrant” after el-Faisal exhausted his legal battle to avoid extradition on Monday.

 The legal process came to an end in the Court of Appeal after the court struck dismissed a move by lawyers representing el-Faisal on the basis that they had failed to comply with the mandatory requirements of the court in the specified time, and that there was no arguable grounds of appeal.